-64 bit 802.15.4 address details MUST be ignored.
-This document only specifies the use of short addresses.
+64 bit 802.15.4 address details do not apply.

 6. IANA Considerations

 This document makes no request of IANA.

 Note to RFC Editor: this section may be removed on publication as an RFC.

 7. Security Considerations

 The method of derivation of Interface Identifiers from 8-bit NodeIDs preserves uniqueness within the logical network.
 However, there is no protection from duplication through forgery.
 Neighbor Discovery in G.9959 links may be susceptible to threats as detailed in [RFC3756].
 G.9959 networks may feature mesh routing.
 This implies additional threats due to ad hoc routing as per [KW03].
 G.9959 provides capability for link-layer security.
 G.9959 nodes MUST use link-layer security with a shared key.
 Doing so will alleviate the majority of threats stated above.
 A sizeable portion of G.9959 devices is expected to always communicate within their PAN (i.e., within their subnet, in IPv6 terms).
 In response to cost and power consumption considerations, these devices will typically implement the minimum set of features necessary.
 Accordingly, security for such devices may rely on the mechanisms defined at the link layer by G.9959.
 G.9959 relies on the Advanced Encryption Standard (AES) for authentication and encryption of G.9959 frames and further employs challenge-response handshaking to prevent replay attacks.